eecs394-fall17/hold-that-thought/README.md

 	python quickstart.py

 When running the script for the first time, the Gmail API will prompt you to sign in to your Gmail account in a browser window.
 Follow the instructions to sign in to your Gmail account.
 If you need to connect the API to a different account in the future, make sure to remove your saved credentials file first at ~/.credentials/gmail-python-quickstart.json.

-API Reference
+# API Reference
-You may reference the following documentation for using Gmail API and Firebase in Python.
+You may reference the following documentation for using the Gmail API (https://developers.google.com/gmail/api/quickstart/python) and Firebase (https://pypi.python.org/pypi/python-firebase/1.2) in Python.

 # Known Bugs
 The script currently only works when users are in the same timezone as where the script is being run.